-Funding to urban and rural districts for transportation of funded children is available by submitting an application electronically under sections 1.19 (Rural), 1.21 (Special), 1.20 (Urban), and 1.22 (Metro).
-PUF will pay for any transportation costs for children with severe disabilities not covered by these Transportation grants.
-To determine i) Transportation to and from school: Transportation funding for these costs may be claimed by rural, urban and metro districts under section 1.21 for a funded child who requires special transportation; e.g. handi-bus, when, because of the severity of his or her disability or because of the funded child's age, the funded child cannot ride regular, rural or urban transportation or under section 1.19, 1.20, 1.21, 1.22 for a funded child who is transported by a regular bus.
-Transportation costs for children with severe disabilities in excess of the funding paid under section 2.4, 1.19, 1.20, 1.21 or 1.22 may be claimed as transportation costs under program unit funding;
+- Transportation to and from school: Transportation funding for these costs may be claimed under Section 1.21 by rural, urban and metro districts under Section 1.21 for a program unit funded child who requires special transportation; e.g. handi-bus, when, because of the severity of his or her disability/delay or because of the program unit funded child's age, the program unit funded child cannot ride regular, rural or urban transportation under Section 1.19, 1.20, 1.21, 1.22 for a program unit funded child who is transported by a regular bus.
+Transportation costs for children with severe disabilities/delays in excess of the funding paid under Section 2.4, 1.19, 1.20, 1.21 or 1.22 may be claimed as transportation costs under PUF; - Family-Oriented ECS Programming Sessions (formerly home visits):

-- ii) Home Visits: Transportation funding for these costs may be claimed under section 1.21 by rural, urban and metro districts for each scheduled visit made by a member of the child's learning team to the home of a funded child identified as having home visits as part of his/her ECS program.
-Transportation costs in excess of the funding paid under sections 1.21 may be claimed as transportation costs under PUF; - iii) Other Field Trips: Transportation costs for this area may be claimed as transportation costs under PUF.
-Field trips claimed must be those provided in addition to field trips for the regular ECS class or for a funded child who, because of his/her disability, requires special transportation on a regularly scheduled field trip; and - iv) In-Program: Transportation costs for this area may be claimed as transportation costs under PUF.
-In-program transportation costs must be specified and must be for transportation of the funded child from one program to another program or agency as part of the funded child's Individualized Program Plan (IPP). - e) Operation and Maintenance
+Transportation funding for these costs may be claimed under Section 1.21 by rural, urban and metro districts for each scheduled session made by a member of the child's learning team to the home of a program unit funded child who has family-oriented ECS programming sessions as part of his/her ECS program.
+Funding provided is based on the number of family-oriented ECS programming sessions up to a maximum of 36 sessions.
+Transportation costs in excess of the funding paid under Section 1.21 may be claimed as transportation costs under PUF; - iii) Other Field Trips: Transportation costs for field trips that are provided in addition to field trips for the regular ECS class or for a program unit funded child who, because of his/her disability, requires special transportation on a regularly scheduled field trip may be claimed under PUF; and f) Administration

+- iv) In-Program: Transportation costs for this area may be claimed as transportation costs under PUF.
+In-program transportation is transportation of the program unit funded child from the school/centre program off-site to another program or service as part of the program unit funded child's Individualized Program Plan (IPP). - e) Operation and Maintenance